isaacfungg/obsidian/Mortgage Broker Course/Lesson 3.md

 A person can apply to the BC Supreme Court to cancel or modify registered interests in land

+_Property Law Act_ requires that if there is no direction on the document of transfer to create a joint tenancy, a tenancy in common with each co-owner having an equal share is to be presumed

 ***

 #### Joint Tenancy